merkle-open/generator-nitro/app/templates/README.md

 ### Creating Components

 Components are created in the `components` folder.
-A component is an encapsulated block of markup with corresponding data, styles and scripts.
+A component is an encapsulated block of markup with corresponding styles, scripts and data.
+For a better overview it is useful to define different types of components.
+It is recommended to make subfolders like `atoms`, `molecules` & `organisms`
-A terrific module uses the following structure:
+A component uses the following structure:

     /Example
     /Example/example.html